New Jersey Home Improvement Contractor Bond Guide

 - Purpose: To protect home improvement clients from financial harm

-- Who Needs It: All home improvement and home elevation contractors working in New Jersey
+- Who Needs It: All home improvement and home elevation contractors in NJ

-- Regulating Body: The New Jersey Division of Consumer Affairs – Department of Law & Public Safety
+- Regulating Body: The Division of Consumer Affairs – Department of Law & Public Safety

 Keep scrolling to learn more about how home improvement and home elevation contractor surety bonds work.